 Become a PA

-PAs are usually employed by people who are directing their own care, through a direct payment or a personal budget from the council, or are funding their own support.
+PAs are usually employed by people who are directing their own care.
+This could be through a direct payment or personal budget from the council, or if they're funding their own support.

-Being able to employ their own PA, and agree the services they want, gives the person full control over their own life.
-When employing their own PA in this way, the person is known as an ‘individual employer’.
+Employing a PA and agreeing the services they want gives the person full control over their own life.
+When employing their own PA in this way, the person is known as an 'individual employer'.

-Personal assistants can choose to work for just one person or for a number of people.
-Individual employers have employer’s liability insurance and where necessary are registered with HMRC.
-Individual employers should also offer the necessary training to do the duties required.
+PAs can choose to work for just one person or for a number of people.
+Individual employers have employer’s liability insurance.
+Where necessary, they're also registered with HMRC.
+The employer should also offer any training needed to do the duties required.

 The role of a PA

-The role of a PA is very flexible.
-Depending on the needs of the person you're supporting, you can work part or full-time, on different days and at different times, so the role will suit lots of people, particularly those who only want to work a few hours a week, such as students or people who are retired.
+The role of a PA is very flexible depending on the needs of the person.
+You could work part or full-time, and on different days and times.
+It can suit lots of people, including those who only want to work a few hours a week.
+This could be as they're a student or are retired.